 It’s FALL!!!!
 And that means baking season is upon us!!!
 Check out this super easy and delicious apple pie recipe!
-It was my first time making apple pie and it came out perfect!
+This recipe always comes out perfect!

 I love to bake and cook, but I’ve never had the opportunity to make an apple pie.
 I figured I’d put my baking skills in action and try to do it!

 Well, it was a hit!
 Everyone loved it and I can’t wait to make this again!
 It’s already on our Thanksgiving Menu!

 Easy Apple Pie

 Below you’ll find exactly how to make this beauty of a dish.
 It’s super easy and I tried to make my instructions as detailed as possible, in case you’re like me and this is your first time ever making an apple pie!
 If you have any questions, just ask in the comments!

 Ingredients for pie crust (make 2 batches of this)

 - 1 tsp of sugar

 - ¼ cup of ice water (have ¼ more extra, just in case tot.
 I only needed ¼)

 - 8 Apples